 First Aid Kit:

-If you’re like most people, your car is one of the most important things in your life.
-You rely on it to get you where you need to go, every day.
-So what happens when your car breaks down while you’re on a road trip?
-Or worse, what if you’re in an accident?
+Most people say that their car is one of the most important things in their lives.
+Every day, you depend on it to get you where you need to go.
+So, what happens if your car breaks down on the way to your destination?
+Or, even worse, what if you get hurt?

 But what should go into a first aid kit for cars?
 Well, that depends on your needs.
 But generally, some of the basics include the following